 “The great waste of Goonhilly.
 A tract of country which, however interesting to the botanist or to him who gloats on legends, is sufficiently savage to have been a terror to travellers of ages not very remote from our own.
 And is still a perplexity even to natives when the sea mists envelope it with light wreaths of vapour.
 The familiar landmarks seem to melt away.”

 From Highways and Byways in Devon and Cornwall, Arthur H Norway.
 1900.

 Finally, to give you an idea of scale I tried my best to take a picture of me next to this amazing stone.
 I am 5ft3ish.

 Finding the stone proved to be a little more difficult than I thought.
-I thought that there was no way I could possibly miss a 10ft stone in the flat landscape of the downs.
+I thought there was no way to possibly miss a 10ft stone in the flat landscape of the downs.
 However the Dry Tree stone is tucked behind some trees.

 If you are looking for more interesting places like this to visit close by try Halliggye Fogou – One of Cornwall’s mysterious subterranean tunnels